hash-org/spec/src/lexical-elements.rst

 .. rubric:: Syntax

 :dp:`hash_aaa6EG5BglUi`
-A character set is defined by the document for each cell in the coding space described by :t:`Unicode`, regardless of whether or not :t:`Unicode` allocates a character to that cell.
+A character is defined by this document for each cell in the coding space described by :t:`Unicode`, regardless of whether or not :t:`Unicode` allocates a character to that cell.

 :dp:`hash_jR1ikqVXacF3`